Est. 1978 Intermediate

 Latest Version ISO/IEC 10514 (1996)

 Modula-2 is a systems programming language created by Niklaus Wirth as the successor to his earlier Pascal language.
-Designed between 1977 and 1985 at ETH Zurich, Modula-2 introduced revolutionary concepts that influenced generations of programming languages: true modules with separate compilation, low-level system access combined with high-level abstractions, and compile-time safety for systems programming.
+Conceived in 1977 during Wirth’s sabbatical at Xerox PARC and developed at ETH Zurich through the early 1980s, Modula-2 introduced concepts that influenced generations of programming languages: true modules with separate compilation, low-level system access combined with high-level abstractions, and compile-time safety for systems programming.

 History & Origins